Zywave/booster/src/_areas/design-system/components/radio-buttons.md

 1. Radio button:  an input type where only one can be selected at a time in a given radio group
 2. Label: a text description of the option
-3. Icon (optional): emphasizes the option and reinforces the contrast between different options
+3. Spot illustration(optional): emphasizes the option and reinforces the contrast between different options

 <br>